9 Line Trail

 Future plans for the corridor

 This trail project is the initial step to improving the old rail corridor.
-Master planning for the corridor began in Spring 2012 and is being led by the City’s Planning Division.
+Master planning for the current trail by the Planning Division was adopted in 2015.

-The City hopes to eventually extend the trail west to connect to another proposed trail along the east side of the Surplus Canal.
+The City is currently conducting a study to develop designs for extending the trail westward to connect to another proposed trail along the east side of the Surplus Canal, and eastward along 900 South and Sunnyside Avenue to connect with Liberty Park, Emigration Canyon and the Bonneville Shoreline Trail.

-A special thanks to Nan Ellin, chair of the Department of City & Metropolitan Planning at the University of Utah and her students from the Salt Lake City Workshop who have worked with residents, community organizations, and city officials to help convert the neglected rail corridor into a new urban amenity.
+A special thanks to the University of Utah City & Metropolitan Planning students from the Salt Lake City Workshop who worked with residents, community organizations, and city officials to help convert the neglected rail corridor into a new urban amenity.

 For more information, please visit: